 - At least 60 percent plasma cells in the bone marrow

 - A free light chain ratio (involved light chain /uninvolved light chain) of 100 or more

-- More than one focal bone lesion on magnetic resonance imaging (MRI).
+- More than one focal bone lesion (at least 5 mm in size) on magnetic resonance imaging (MRI).